 A business has current liabilities totaling $100,000.
 They have cash and assets (including inventory) of $150,000.
 Their current ratio would be 1.5 ($150,000 / $100,000).

-When looking at the liquidity ratio formula, businesses prefer to have at least a 1:1 current ratio.
-Anything below that may signify problems paying bills.
+When looking at the liquidity ratio formula, businesses prefer to have a current ratio of at least a 1.
+Anything less than 1 could signify problems paying bills.
 There are exceptions, however.
 In some industries, such as restaurants and some retail businesses, using this liquidity ratio formula might be less than 1.
-That’s because these types of businesses collect payments from customers immediately, but often have an extended time to pay suppliers.
+That’s because these types of businesses collect payments from customers immediately, but they can have an extended time to pay suppliers.

 The Acid Test / Quick Ratio